redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/active-directory/3.3-linking-to-automation/README.md

 Ensure this file is saved/committed/pushed into your code repository, as it will be used in the next exercises.

+> Note:
+>
+> Ensure your indentation is correct here, otherwise you'll experience errors later on.

 ---
 **Navigation**